ClassManager-PEI/ClassManager-microsite/src/documentation/Documentation.md

-# Requirements
+# Functional Requirements

 - The system must allow user registration and authentication.
 - There are different profiles: Admin, Teacher, and Student.
 - The system must provide forms for collecting teachers' preferences and constraints (preferred schedules, areas of expertise, maximum teaching load).
-- The system must assign classes to teachers according to their preferences, areas of expertise, and teaching load.
 - The administrator can manually adjust the assignments made automatically.
 - The system must automatically generate schedules, considering constraints imposed by teachers, rooms, courses, and schedule overlaps.
 - It should detect and flag scheduling conflicts or resource overlaps.
-- The administrator can manually edit the generated schedules.
+- The administrator can manually edit the schedules.
 - It must be possible to reserve rooms in an integrated way with the academic timetable.
 - The system must monitor room occupancy rates, signaling cases of overuse.
-- The system must generate QR Codes for each room.
+- The system must generate QR Codes for each room's schedule.
 - Scanning the QR Code should allow the user to view the room's assigned schedule in real time.
 - The system must automatically notify relevant users about changes in schedules, rooms, or conflicts.
 - The system must display dashboards with graphical visualization of teaching loads by teacher, course, and department.